tomkowz/TSStringValidator/README.md

 TSStringValidator
 =================

-Couple of classes which you can simply validate strings in the project
+Couple of classes which you can simply use to validate strings in the project

 What's inside
 ==================